Mariinsky Theatre

 The Mariinsky Theatre (Мариинский театр, also transcribed as Maryinsky or Mariyinsky) is a historic opera house in Saint Petersburg, Russia.
 Opened in 1860, it became the preeminent music theatre of late 19th-century Russia, where many of the stage masterpieces of Tchaikovsky, Mussorgsky, and Rimsky-Korsakov received their premieres.
 Through most of the Soviet era, it was known as the Kirov Theatre.
 Today, the Mariinsky Theatre is home to the Mariinsky Ballet, Mariinsky Opera and Mariinsky Orchestra.
-Since Yuri Temirkanov's retirement in 1988, the conductor Valery Gergiev has served as the theatre's general director.
+After Yuri Temirkanov's retirement in 1988, the conductor Valery Gergiev became the theatre's general director.

 Name

 The theatre is named after Empress Maria Alexandrovna, wife of Tsar Alexander II.
 There is a bust of the Empress in the main entrance foyer.
 The theatre's name has changed throughout its history, reflecting the political climate of the time: